 Found a baby opossum?
 If an opossum is smaller than seven inches not including the tail, then it is too young to survive on its own.
 Mother opossums can have up to 13 babies so search the area for others.
 If the mother is found dead, it may be necessary to search her pouch for live babies.
 Keep in a warm, quiet place and contact our center for further assistance at 618-466-2990.
 Do not attempt to feed the babies.
 Found an adult opossum?
 Call our center first before attempting to handle.

 Found a baby deer?
 DO NOT DISTURB.
 If you find a baby deer lying still that looks healthy, this is normal.
 Mother deer will leave their babies for several hours at a time.
 She may choose strange places to hide her baby (such as your porch) but she will return to that spot to look for it.
 If the baby is injured, has lots of flies buzzing around it, or is crying in distress, then call our center immediately for assistance.

 Found a baby rabbit?
 Baby rabbits do not stay with their mother.
 She will leave them in their nest and will only visit the location a couple times in a 24 hour period.
 If the nest is disturbed, it is safe to return the babies to the nest and rearrange it as it was.
 Rabbits leave their mother after 2 weeks, so they are small when independent!
 If the rabbit is roughly the size of your fist it is old enough to be on its own.
-Call Wildlife Hotline at 855-945-3435 for injured or orphaned rabbits.
+Call our center for assistance with injured or orphaned rabbits.